dietc/Meerkats/docs/design/readme.md

 android layout version 1.2 - exchange theme colors into meerkats style, add button sync and related classes to test the real functions under this layout updated on 2019.3.26

+android layout version 1.3 - exchange the button to floatactionbutton to make it looks better, update the code to be used in the latest android version, change the icons of diffrent types of files updated on 2019.3.27